realrushen/async-console-game/README.md

 This project was done during a module on learning asynchronous programming in python.
 It uses curses standard python library module to render game scene using different text symbols.
-And also uses self wrote super simple event loop to better understand acync.
+And also usess self wrote super simple event loop to better understand async.

 ## How to Install and Run